|Find us on Facebook Subscribe to our newsletter|

 Disruption leading to innovation in Waterloo Region

-CCBR, together with several local organizations, are exploring the disruptive impact of the recent Syrian refugee crisis on the way local communities support newcomers.
-This is being done in order to: (1) determine innovations in how local communities can better support refugees, and (2) determine how public policy can reinforce these innovations.
+CCBR, together with several local organizations, conducted a research project to explore the disruptive impact of the recent Syrian refugee crisis on the way local communities support newcomers.
+This was done in order to: (1) determine innovations in how local communities can better support refugees, and (2) determine how public policy can reinforce these innovations.

-This nine-month project kicked off in September 2016 and follows a community-based research (CBR) approach.
-Thus far, we have collected data through a document review, interviews with 11 key informants, focus groups with 25 resettlement leaders, and a community survey filled out by 38 individuals and organizations.
+This nine-month project kicked off in September 2016 and followed a community-based research (CBR) approach.
+We collected data through a document review, interviews with 11 key informants, focus groups with 25 resettlement leaders, and a community survey filled out by 38 individuals and organizations.

-Project partners include: Waterloo Region Immigration Partnership, Reception House Waterloo Region, Mennonite Central Committee of Ontario, Mennonite Coalition for Refugee Support, Waterloo Region Public Health, and Muslim Social Services Kitchener Waterloo.
+Project partners included: Waterloo Region Immigration Partnership, Reception House Waterloo Region, Mennonite Central Committee of Ontario, Mennonite Coalition for Refugee Support, Waterloo Region Public Health, and Muslim Social Services Kitchener Waterloo.